keinsell/neuronek/packages/osiris/README.md

 # `packages/osiris`

-Osiris is a knowledge base of all substances available in Neuronek, this provides SDK for managing substance objects, and scrapping them/using locally from PsychonautWiki.
+Osiris is a library used in other packages, it aims to provide unified data model of core parts of application in order to similify integration of large datasets and sharing information outside the project.